localstack/docs/content/en/academy/localstack-101/lesson-4/index.md

 weight: 4
 description: >
   Discover multiple ways to dive into LocalStack's world of cloud development.
-Learn the easiest method using the LocalStack CLI, or alternatively, you can pull the Docker image, run it and start using AWS services.
+Learn the easiest method, using the LocalStack CLI, or alternatively, you can pull the Docker image, run it or include it in Docker Compose, and start using AWS services.
-  Explore Docker and Docker Compose alternatives, plus discover advanced options like Docker Extension and Helm.
 length: 07:01
 leadimage: thumbnail.jpg
 videoUrl: https://www.youtube.com/embed/SYCeM-Q6nRs